openecloud/openecloud/Readme.md

 In this section some thoughts on future developments and plans are given.
 We would gladly accept any input from the community.

-1. Arbitrary magnetic fields, e.g. quadrupolar or solenoidal fields.
-2. Include the generation of seed electrons by residual gas ionization, synchrotron radiation and beam losses.
+1. Include the generation of seed electrons by residual gas ionization, synchrotron radiation and beam losses.
 This most likely requires better particle managment routines as stated below.
-3. Arbitrary boundaries/beam pipes.
+2. Arbitrary boundaries/beam pipes.
 The main challenge is the boundary interaction of particles.
 The boundary can be modeled with linear or [higher order splines](http://www.particleincell.com/blog/2013/cubic-line-intersection/).
-4. Extent the particle management to better algorithms.
-One idea is the [particle management with the help of kd-trees](http://arxiv.org/abs/1301.1552), but implementing fast kd-tree methods appliable for the given data structure is quite time consuming and still ongoing.